david-rockwood/fimpad/README.md

 Only the outermost opening and closing tags (the ones that declare the block is in Star Mode) control the block’s structure.

-Any chat tags inside that block are treated as plain text.
+Any chat tags inside that block, other than star mode chat tags, are treated as plain text.
 They do not start or end roles, and they don’t interfere with message parsing.

 All auto-inserted tags that FIMpad emits for that block are also placed into Star Mode automatically, so the structure stays consistent.